Heat kernel of non-minimal second-order operators: Applications

 \subsection{Vector field}

-Let us consider a Lagrangian for a vector field $A_\mu$ which comprises a non-minimal kinetic term, as well as cubic and quartic-self interactions.
+Let us consider a Lagrangian for a vector field $A_\mu$ which comprises a non-minimal kinetic term, as well as cubic and quartic self-interactions.
 Specifically, we parameterize it as

 For example, we may think of this Lagrangian to describe the torsion vector \cite{Sauro:2022chz,Sauro:2022hoh,Paci:2024ohq} or Weyl vectors \cite{Ghilencea:2018dqd} in a metric-affine geometry.
 Alternatively, such kind of dynamics may also arise by considering vector fields coupled to scalars as in \cite{Buchbinder:2024fwy}.
-The resulting second-order differential operator which acts on contra-variant vectors $A^\nu$ takes the following form
+The beta functions of higher-derivative gravity due to a non-minimal vector field's quantum fluctuations were also computed in \cite{Piva:2023noi}: the author did not consider the cubic interaction, but mixed loops of gravitons and vectors were taken into account.
+The resulting second-order differential operator which acts on contra-variant vectors $A^\nu$ takes the form

 When dealing with vectors we automatically have up to one non-minimal term, thus we can apply the simplified result of Subsect.\ \ref{subsect:tr-log-pric-part-simple}.

 In particular, the explicit expressions of the tensors that parameterized all the differential operators are